NCERT textbook controversies: Modules

 Before Independence Day in August 2025, a new NCERT module named Partition Horrors was released, which started a significant controversy, as it blamed three key parties for the Partition of India.
 The module, intended for secondary-stage students, specifically stated that the culprits were Muhammad Ali Jinnah, who demanded the Partition; the Indian National Congress, which accepted it; and then-Viceroy Lord Mountbatten, who implemented it.
 The module asserted that the Partition was not inevitable and that Congress leaders like Nehru and Patel accepted it out of fear of civil war.
 The Congress party sharply criticised the module's narrative.
 A party spokesperson, Pawan Khera, called for the document to be "torn up" because it did not mention the role of the Hindu Mahasabha, which he claimed first suggested the idea of separate nations for Hindus and Muslims in 1938.
 He also stated that the Partition was the result of a "nexus between the Hindu Mahasabha and the Muslim League".
-On August 19, the Congress-affiliated National Students' Union of India (NSUI) protested at Delhi University's Faculty of Arts against what it termed the RSS-BJP's hateful and distorted NCERT module.
+On 19 August, the Congress-affiliated National Students' Union of India (NSUI) protested at Delhi University's Faculty of Arts against what it termed the RSS-BJP's hateful and distorted NCERT module.

 A few months after Operation Sindoor, which happened in May 2025, the NCERT launched two sets of modules named Operation Sindoor—A Saga of Valour and Operation Sindoor—A Mission of Honour and Bravery for students in Grades 3 through 10.
 These modules, presented as interactive discussions, faced criticism for their inclusion of political content.
 They featured at least four quotes from Prime Minister Narendra Modi, a plug for the "Make in India" initiative, and a reference to Home Minister Amit Shah.
 The modules state that Pakistan denied any involvement in the Pahalgam attack, but it was carried out on "direct orders" by "Pakistan's military and political leadership", and they also used a dramatic, classroom-based scenario to explain terrorism, which was seen as a problematic teaching method.

 New textbooks

-Between 2023 and 2025, the NCERT gave Hindi titles to several of its new English-medium textbooks.
+Between 2023 and 2026, the NCERT gave Hindi titles to several of its new English-medium textbooks.
 Critics, including Kerala's Education Minister V. Sivankutty, viewed the move as an "illogicality" and "cultural imposition", arguing that it undermined linguistic diversity and federal principles.
 However, NCERT explained that the new names were chosen "thoughtfully to convey rootedness in India's culture."
-This decision broke from the long-standing tradition of matching the book title to the language of instruction and was seen by some as an attempt to promote Hindi in non-Hindi-speaking states.
+This decision broke from the long-standing tradition of matching the book title to the language of instruction and was seen by some as an attempt to impose Hindi in non-Hindi-speaking states.
 The name changes include: